You are viewing a story from harrypotterfanfiction.com

 “Oh, thanks Mae!” he smiled, scrambling towards the portrait hole.

-I then realised what I had to do, it would take a while but I knew that James Potter had to notice me before I even got near being his girlfriend.
-Quickly I ran to find my quill, spare parchment and ink pot, then I began,
+A thought suddenly struck to mind with my anger, and I was able to realise what I had to do, it would take a while but I knew that James Potter had to notice me before I even got near being his girlfriend.
+Not only would I finally gain James, it would make him pay for what he has done, abandoned us unpopular kids in the shadows.
+Running to find my quill, spare parchment and ink pot, I began,

 Step One: Transforming the ugly Mae Flick, into the girl where everyone stops and stares…